What are Inquiry Based Lessons?

 - scuba diving in saltwater lakes

-To explore Freckle's library of Inquiry Based Lessons, log on to the Teacher Home, select Math in the left navigation bar and then select Apply Math to real world contexts.
+To explore Freckle's library of Inquiry Based Lessons, log on to the Teacher Dashboard and select Math in the left navigation bar.
+Scroll down to the Extend Thinking section and select the Generate button next to Inquiry Based Lessons.
 You can search by grade level, standard, or topic to find a lesson that works perfectly for your class.